Alloy Wheel Refurbishing Guide

-BCS is in the process of investing around £250,000 in some incredible kit and a facility that will force more quality into our service, while making it really easy for us to perform the service of refurbishing alloy wheels.
+BCS has invested more than £250,000 in some incredible kit and a facility that will force more quality into our service, while making it really easy for us to perform the service of refurbishing alloy wheels.
 This way, we can concentrate on delivering excellent service and solving problems.
 We’ll have time leftover for research and development and also training our staff.

 We even have a special amazing (and expensive) water filter that filters out 100% of the impurities.
 Just so that when we wash and rinse your car, we don’t have to rush to leather it dry before the water spots appear.
 With this, we can take our time and concentrate on quality.